AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 language entities such as high level `statements` or `decisions` (DO178 parlance for boolean expressions).
 In |gcp| terms, we designate these entities as :term:`Source Coverage Obligations`, or SCOs.
-SCO tables, describing the nature and source location of each entity of interest, are part of the Library Information produced by the |gpro| compilers, in the .ali or .gli file corresponding to each Ada or C unit, respectively.
+SCO tables, describing the nature and source location of each item of interest, are part of the Library Information produced by the |gpro| compilers, in the .ali or .gli file corresponding to each Ada or C unit, respectively.

-Source coverage obligations are produced by the :option:`-fdump-scos` compilation option.
+SCO tables are produced by the :option:`-fdump-scos` compilation option.
 Accurate mapping of the execution traces back to source level obligations requires :option:`-g` :option:`-fpreserve-control-flow`.
 These options must be used to compile the sources you wish to analyze later on.
-Optimization is supported up to :option:`-O1`, with inlining allowed.
+Optimization is supported up to :option:`-O1` with inlining.

 Once your application is built, the analysis proceeds in two steps: |gcvrun|
 is used to produce execution traces, then |gcvcov| to generate coverage